chaitanyamagar/chaitanyamagar/README.md

 - 👋 Hi, I’m @chaitanyamagar
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning coding like html css js python.
+- 🌱 I’m currently learning coding like=html, css, js, python.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me